nepenth/knowledge-base/README.md

 ### Cyber Security <a name="cyber-security"></a>
-The 'Cyber Security' category provides essential insights into DNS attack types for robust network defense and advanced threat prediction techniques for proactive risk mitigation in modern infrastructure environments.
+The 'Cyber Security' category focuses on understanding and mitigating digital threats, covering DNS attack types for defensive strategies and threat prediction for proactive security measures.

-(Word count: 24)
 *Subcategories: Dns Attack Types, Threat Prediction* *Items: 2*